 Cascade Gold Akhal-Tekes is home to Salam, an elite-graded stallion imported from Russia.
 He is sadly retired from riding due to a pasture injury, but I am excited about seeing some of his handsome youngsters performing in the coming years.
-We have had a nice filly born June 9th out of Aishet and a lovely colt born June 16th out of the Nez Perce mare Alpowa.
+We have had two lovely fillies born this summer and a lovely colt born June 16th out of the Nez Perce mare Alpowa.
 Sabyr is still for sale and possibly Aishet’s 2015 filly, Ahmiyetli.

 I also have two horses going under saddle who are available for part-lease.
 Both are the offspring of retired stallion Astrachan, also an elite-graded horse.
 At the 2013 filming of the new ATAA-sponsored Horseflicks video, there was an arena full of Akhal-Tekes, and five of them were offspring of Astrachan.
 I brought him out of retirement at 24 to appear in the filming (he is the second horse from the right) – I doubt he was as proud as me of this moment, but he certainly played his part.

 Breeding horses is about envisioning a bright future – but nearly thirty years ago, when I met my first Akhal-Teke, I could never have envisioned this moment.
 There are now over 500 pure and many more part-breds in North America.
 The growth in awareness of the breed has been astronomical.
 The breed booth at the 2010 World Equestrian Games in Kentucky attracted visitors and competitors from around the world who were fans of the breed, including many owners.